Security Principles and Compliance Specifics Governing tiCrypt

 - Advanced Audits: tiCrypt provides detailed, efficient auditing and monitoring capabilities. tiCrypt's built-in audit tool can process hundreds of millions of entries per second; even large audit logs can be mined efficiently for usage patterns, compliance, and more.

-- Compliance and Regulations: tiCrypt was built to meet the needs of organizations with sensitive data by complying with the major regulatory departments (HIPAA, FISMA, FIPS).
+- Compliance and Regulations: tiCrypt was built to meet organizations' sensitive data needs by complying with the major regulatory departments (HIPAA, FISMA, FIPS).

 Security Landscape, today!